kenny24-lab/Delicious-Dining/README.md

 Delicious Dining is a modern e-commerce website developed using the Wix no-code platform.
 The website allows customers to browse food products, view prices and descriptions, add items to a shopping cart, and contact the restaurant through an online form.

-The website was designed to provide a simple, attractive, and user-friendly experience while demonstrating the practical application of e-commerce concepts learned in the E-Commerce and Web Application course.
+The platform was designed to provide a convenient and enjoyable online food ordering experience while demonstrating the practical application of e-commerce concepts and website design principles.

 ---